wermos/blog/_posts/2022-08-30-gsoc-the-details-of-my-project.markdown

 ## Alternate Project Description

-The above description might be a little terse for some people.
-This is the way I like to explain it to people:
+The above description might be a little terse for some.
+This is the way I like to explain it to others:

 CERN generates a lot of data from its LHC experiments.
-For this reason, they have a lot of software projects that do data analysis and simulation.
+For this reason, they have a lot of software projects which are data analysis oriented.
 The ACTS project is one such software package which does track reconstruction.

 However, the people who work on the ACTS project noticed that the matrix libraries they were using were quite slow for small dimensions (like 4×4, 6×6, 6×8, and 8×8).
-Upon further investigation, it turned out that popular matrix libraries like Eigen and SMatrix are not well-optimized for these dimensions.
+Upon further investigation, it turned out that popular matrix libraries like `Eigen` and `SMatrix` are not well-optimized for these dimensions.

-Some time ago, an alternate implementation of 4×4 matrices and the related operations were written using a library called [Vc](https://github.com/VcDevel/Vc), and it performed quite well in benchmarks at the time.
+Some time ago, an alternate implementation of 4×4 matrices and the related operations were written using a library called [`Vc`](https://github.com/VcDevel/Vc), and it performed quite well in benchmarks at the time.

-For this reason, my work is to continue this work and write implemenations for all these desired dimensions, so that the ACTS project's routines run faster.
+My work is to continue this work and write implemenations for all these desired dimensions, so that the ACTS project's routines run faster.

 I will go more into the details of the work and what we have accomplished so far in the next blog post.
 For now, I will discuss a bit about our weekly meeting schedule, and what it is like to work with my mentors.

 ### My Project Proposal

 My proposal can be found [here](https://docs.google.com/document/d/1Ick3iDF_2bGbLiR-ZDGWnk06rrP64JBQG8Et4TccxRs/edit?usp=sharing).
-The only change I proposed, was to use xsimd instead of Vc, because the latter is not in active development.
+The only change I suggested was to use `xsimd` instead of `Vc`, because the latter is not in active development anymore.

 # Weekly Meeting Schedule